-Once you have decided on your new name, you will need to visit an advocate.
+Once you have decided on your new name, you can either visit an advocate or the Samedi Section of the Judicial Greffe.
 Ask them to prepare a deed poll changing your name.
 They may ask you for the usual photographic ID and proof of address.
 They may also ask you for your birth certificate or, if you have changed your name before, your marriage certificate or previous deed poll.

 They will then prepare the deed poll, which does not specify your gender.
 It will say something similar to: “Know all men by these present (which are intended to be enrolled in the Rolls of the Royal Court of Jersey) that I, the undersigned XXX, a British subject, having been born in XXX, on XXX, and being ordinarily resident in the Island of Jersey at XXX, do hereby absolutely renounce and abandon the use of the said forenames of XXX and in lieu thereof adopt the forenames of XXX.